 The app covers a large selection of subjects.
 Clothing, work, places to go, education would be just a few.

-Duolingo is not only free for download for IOS, Android and online but all the program itself is free.
+Duolingo is free for download on IOS, Android, and online.
+And all the program is free too.

 This app is different from the other apps in this group.
 It focuses on the conversational aspect of Italian.
 The general theme of the app is booking sessions with tutors.
 And these tutors are also native Italian speakers.

-Some language learners state that speaking is the hardest skill.
+Some language learners state that speaking is the most demanding skill.
 Well, Italki has you covered.

 It also has a notebook feature where you can submit written work.
 And your tutor will review and correct it for you.